There is a low risk of malaria. Advise mosquito bite avoidance.

 International Certificate of Vaccination or Prophylaxis (ICVP) required if arriving within 6 days of departure from an area with a risk of yellow fever transmission or having transited through an airport of a risk country (Africa: Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Sudan, South Sudan, Togo and Uganda; America: Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Venezuela).

-- applies to children from 6 months.
+- applies to travellers from 6 months of age.

 If a receiving country requires an ICVP as a condition of entry, and the individual should not receive the vaccine on medical grounds, a letter of medical exemption can be considered.